 If you are in high school but are not old enough to apply, you can register with USNA to receive information about our Summer Programs.

 You must submit a preliminary application to become an official candidate for next year's class.

 You can submit a preliminary application if you…

 - will be a senior in high school next year

 - are currently in your senior year of high school

 - are a current college student looking to transfer

-Upon completion of your preliminary application, you will be designated as an Official Candidate for admission and will be notified by email and/or mail as early as the May before your senior year.
-Within your candidate letter will be important instructions on how to proceed with completing your official application.
+Upon completion of your preliminary application, Admissions will review it to determine your competitiveness for receiving a candidate number.
+Receipt of a candidate number will then indicate your designation as an Official Candidate for admission.
+Within your candidate letter, there will be important instructions on how to proceed with completing your official application.